 A. Sectional Host School Expenses: Sectional host schools shall receive a guarantee of \$540 and shall be reimbursed the cost of officials for hosting a sectional cheerleading competition.
 The host school shall pay for all local expenses and issue checks to officials.

 After these guaranteed expenses are deducted from the gross income, including gate receipts, the host school shall retain 20% of the net income and submit the remainder to the IHSA.
 In the event of a negative balance, the host shall be reimbursed the entire deficit.

 - B. Sites Other Than Member Schools: When a Sectional tournament is held at a site other than an IHSA member school, the IHSA administration will determine the financial arrangements with the host using current financial arrangements as guidelines. - C. Contestant Expenses: Neither the State Association nor the local tournament management will assume responsibility for any contestant expenses of any kind. - D. Admission Prices: The Board of Directors has established the following ticket prices for Sectional and State Final Competition.
 Ticket Prices: Sectional: \$5.00, State \$10.00 per day general admission.
 Child in arms requires no ticket for all levels of competition. - E. Tickets: General seating tickets may be purchased in advance for the State Final Tournament by contacting the U.S. Cellular Coliseum ticket office at 309-434-2679.
-Tickets will also be available for purchase online at www.uscellularcoliseum.com.
-Limited luxury suites will also be available for purchase for each session of the State Final by contacting the U.S. Cellular ticket office at 309-434-2679. - F. Refunds: Under no circumstances shall there be a refund of ticket money for tickets sold.
+Tickets will also be available for purchase online at www.uscellularcoliseum.com. - F. Refunds: Under no circumstances shall there be a refund of ticket money for tickets sold.